-The projection of cash flows used to determine the discount rate of 5.85% for CERS Non-hazardous assumed that local employers would contribute the actuarially determined contribution rate of projected compensation over the remaining 25 years (closed) amortization period of the unfunded actuarial accrued liability.
-The discount rate determination used an expected rate of return of 6.25%, and a municipal bond rate of 3.62%, as reported in Fidelity Index's "20 - Year Municipal GO AA Index" as of June 30, 2018.
-However, the cost associated with the implicit employer subsidy was not included in the calculation of the System's actuarial determined contributions, and any cost associated with the implicit subsidy will not be paid out of the System's trusts.
-Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy Note K - Post-Employment Benefits Other than Pensions (OPEB)
+Single discount rate of 5.34% for the non-hazardous system was used to measure the total OPEB liability as of June 30, 2020.
+The single discount rate is based on the expected rate of return on OPEB plan investments of 6.25% and a municipal bond rate of 2.45%, as reported in Fidelity Index's "20-Year Municipal GO AA Index" as of June 30, 2020.
+Based on the stated assumptions and the projection of cash flows as of each fiscal year ending, the plan's fiduciary net position and future contributions were projected to be sufficient to finance the future benefit payments of the current plan members.
+Therefore, the long-term expected rate of return on insurance plan investments was applied to all periods of the projected benefit payments paid from the retirement system.
+However, the cost associated with the implicit employer subsidy is not currently being included in the calculation of the System's actuarial determined contributions, and it is our understanding that any cost associated with the implicit subsidy will not be paid out of the System's trust.
+Therefore, the municipal bond rate was applied to future expected benefit payments associated with the implicit subsidy.

+Note K - Post-Employment Benefits Other than Pensions (OPEB)